 Typically, this means the result was provided by a server (such as your Internet service provider) that held a cached copy of the DNS record.

-An “Authoritative answer” is when the DNS server hosting the primary copy of the DNS record responses to your lookup.
+On the other hand, an “Authoritative answer” is when the DNS server hosting the primary copy of the DNS records responds to your lookup.

 2. Find the MX Record (Email Servers) for a Domain

-A MX (mail exchanger) record specifies the mail server responsible for accepting emails on behalf of a domain name.
-In other words this record controls where mail sent to the domain is sent to.
+An MX (mail exchanger) record specifies the mail server responsible for accepting emails on behalf of a domain name.
+In other words, this record controls where mail sent to the domain is sent to.

 To see the mail record (MX) for a domain, use the